The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Further Applications

 For some probability measure $P$ that satisfies ${\rm supp}(P)\subseteq [0,1]^p$, suppose $n$ independent observations $X_i$, $i=1,\dots,n$, are drawn from $P$, i.e.,

-Assume that $P$ is absolutely continuous with respect to the Lebesgue measure with the true density $p_0$.
-We assign a prior on $p_f$ indexed by $f$ such that $p_f=\exp(f)/\int_{[0,1]^p} \exp(f(x))dx$ with $f$ assigned the forest priors in Section~\ref{sec:prior}.
+Assume that $P$ is absolutely continuous with respect to the Lebesgue measure $\mu$ with the true density $p_0$.
+We assign a prior on $p_f$ indexed by $f$ such that $p_f=e^f/\int_{[0,1]^p} e^f d\mu$ with $f$ assigned the forest priors in Section~\ref{sec:prior}.
 We write $f_0=\log p_0$ while assuming \ref{asm:truef}--\ref{asm:fsup}.
+That is, our $d$-sparsity for density estimation implies that the remaining $p-d$ variables are independent and uniformly distributed on $[0,1]^{p-d}$.
+This sparsity setup is useful in high dimensions because the density cannot be estimated effectively without a stronger assumption for $p>n$, such as isotropy.
+A similar sparsity structure was also imposed in \citet{liu2007sparse} for high-dimensional density estimation.
 We leverage the existence of an exponentially powerful test for the Hellinger metric $\rho_{\rm H}(\cdot,\cdot)$.
-Due to the relationship between Hellinger balls and supremum-norm balls in density estimation with the exponential link, we need an approximation result with respect to the supremum-norm.
-This is obtained by \ref{lmm0:sup2} of Theorem~\ref{thm:approx2} with an appropriate split-net, but requires the continuity restriction on the true function.
+Owing to the relationship between Hellinger balls and $L_\infty$ balls in density estimation with the exponential link, we need an approximation result with respect to the $L_\infty$-norm.
+This is obtained by \ref{lmm0:sup2} of Theorem~\ref{thm:approx2} with the continuity restriction on the true function.
+As \ref{lmm0:sup2-1} of Corollary~\ref{cor:approx} and Lemma~\ref{lmm:grid2} show, a regular grid in Section~\ref{sec:grid} is useful to obtain the $L_\infty$-approximation (see Remark~\ref{rmk:practical.c}).
 We make the following assumptions to satisfy this requirement.

-\begin{enumerate}[leftmargin=2.0\parindent,label=\rm(A\arabic*)] \item [\mylabel{asm:truef2}{\rm(A1{$^{\ddag}$})}] For $d>0$, $\lambda>0$, $R>0$, $\mathfrak X=(\Xi_1,\dots,\Xi_R)$, and $A_{\bar\alpha}\in\mathcal A_{\bar\alpha}^{R,d}$ with $\bar\alpha\in(0,1]$, the true function satisfies $f_0\in\Gamma^{A_{\bar\alpha},d,p}_{\lambda}(\mathfrak X)\cap \mathcal C([0,1]^p)$. \item[\mylabel{asm:spnet3}{\rm(A6{$^{\ddag}$})}] The split-net $\mathcal Z$ is suitably dense and regular to construct a $\mathcal Z$-tree partition $\widehat {\mathcal T}$ such that there exists $\hat f_0\in\mathcal F_{\widehat {\mathcal T}}$ satisfying $\lVert f_0-\hat f_0 \rVert_{\infty}\lesssim \bar\epsilon_n$ by Theorem~\ref{thm:approx2}. \end{enumerate}
+\begin{enumerate}[leftmargin=2.0\parindent,label=\rm(A\arabic*)] \item [\mylabel{asm:truef2}{\rm(A1{$^{\ddag}$})}] For $d>0$, $\lambda>0$, $R>0$, $\mathfrak X_0=\{\Xi_1,\dots,\Xi_R\}$, and $A_{\bar\alpha}\in\mathcal A_{\bar\alpha}^{R,d}$ with $\bar\alpha\in(0,1]$, the true function satisfies $f_0\in\Gamma^{A_{\bar\alpha},d,p}_{\lambda}(\mathfrak X_0)\cap \mathcal C([0,1]^p)$. \item[\mylabel{asm:spnet3}{\rm(A6{$^{\ddag}$})}] The split-net $\mathcal Z$ is suitably dense and regular to construct a $\mathcal Z$-tree partition $\widehat {\mathcal T}$ such that there exists $\hat f_0\in\mathcal F_{\widehat {\mathcal T}}$ satisfying $\lVert f_0-\hat f_0 \rVert_{\infty}\lesssim \bar\epsilon_n$ by Theorem~\ref{thm:approx2}. \end{enumerate}

 We assign the tree prior with Dirichlet sparsity and a normal prior on the step-heights.
 Under suitable assumptions, the following theorem provides the posterior contraction rate for $p_f$ with respect to the Hellinger distance.